Beginners Improv Exercises

 Machine

 Good for physical Yes Anding.
-Half the class on stage stoood along the back wall.
+Half the class on stage stood along the back wall.
 The teacher gets suggestions for machines (tractor, typewriter, combine harvester etc) and the improvisers make those machines with their bodies as one team, without talking about it.
 The parts of the machine have repeating sound and movement.
 Gets improvisers used to looking at other people’s offers and adding to them (yes and) in a collaborative way.
 Learnt from Charna Halpern with IO and John Cremer at The Maydays.

 Story Conductor